The Greatest Generation (album): Release

-On March 6, 2013, The Greatest Generation was announced for release in May, revealing its track listing and artwork.
+On March 6, 2013 The Greatest Generation was announced for release in May, revealing its track listing and artwork.
 The band then embarked on headlining US tour with support from Fireworks, Hostage Calm and Misser.
 On March 19, the group released a video trailer for the album.
 On March 25, "Passing Through a Screen Door" was made available for streaming via AbsolutePunk.
 Over the next two days, a lyric video was released, and the song was released as a single.
 On April 15, "Dismantling Summer" was made available for streaming via Alternative Press.
 The following day, a lyric video was post online, and the track was released as a single.
 On May 2, a lyric video was released for "The Bastards, the Vultures, the Wolves".
 On May 8, The Greatest Generation was made available for streaming.

 The band played four record release shows in 24 hours in support of the album: Philadelphia at 6pm on May 10 with Modern Baseball; New York City at 12am on May 11 with A Loss for Words; Chicago at 10am on May 11 with Mixtapes; and Anaheim at 6pm on May 11 with Versus the World and the Sheds.
-Due to travel complications the Anaheim show did not begin until 8pm.
+Due to travel complications the Anaheim show did not begin until 8 pm.
 The Greatest Generation was released on May 14 through Hopeless Records.
 In June, the group supported Silverstein on their tour of Canada.
 In August, the band performed in Japan.
 In September and October, the band supported A Day to Remember on the House Party tour in the US.
 In between dates on the tour, the band supported All Time Low for a few headlining shows.
 On November 13, a music video was released for "There, There".

-In November, the group went on a headful of UK shows, included UK Warped Tour, with support from Real Friends.
+In November the group went on a headful of UK shows, included UK Warped Tour, with support from Real Friends.
 Proceeding this, the group played a handful of shows in Europe.
 In December, the band went on a short acoustic holiday tour with Vinnie Caruana and Young Statues.
 On March 24, 2014, a music video was released for "Dismantling Summer".
-In March and April 2014, the group embarked on an North American headlining tour with support from Citizen, Real Friends and Modern Baseball.
+In March and April 2014 the group embarked on a North American headlining tour with support from Citizen, Real Friends and Modern Baseball.
 They group offered VIP bundles which included pre-show acoustic sets and Q&As, along with memorabilia.
 Defeater was originally scheduled to support, however, due to their vocalist becoming ill, they were replaced by Fireworks.
 In May, the group went on a headlining European and UK tour with support from State Champs and A Loss for Words.
 In August, the group appeared at the Reading and Leeds Festivals in the UK.
 In September, the group was due to perform in Australia, but was unable to due to "circumstances beyond our control".
 In October, the group went on a headlining US tour with support from The Story So Far, Modern Baseball, Gnarwolves.